Showing posts with label home improvement. Show all posts

 Here's a radar image of the straight-line wind that came through my yard in late June:

 The official report is that this derecho had top wind speeds of over 100 mph in some places.
 I don't know the top wind speed in my yard, since it destroyed the anemometer on my roof (it's this one, and it's so good!)
-AND knocked the power out for over two days, but I can say that visually, Matt and I were outside puttering in my garden when I saw a line of dark clouds appear on the western horizon.
+AND knocked the power out for over two days, but I can say that visually, my partner and I were outside puttering in my garden when I saw a line of dark clouds appear on the western horizon.

 I was all, "Shoot, a storm is coming," and decided I had time to just finish putting the last few shovels of compost in my raised bed before heading in.

 I swear it was just seconds later that the sky was black, the wind was INSANE, and I was running into the house.
-Matt had for some reason decided to run around the house and go in a different door, because the man, unlike a derecho, clearly cannot take a straight line if his life depended on it, so he was still outside when my second-favorite elm tree hit the house so hard that it shook.
+My partner had for some reason decided to run around the house and go in a different door, because the man, unlike a derecho, clearly cannot take a straight line if his life depended on it, so he was still outside when my second-favorite elm tree hit the house so hard that it shook.

 Like, yeah, DO YOU THINK?